robertobarreda/react-dates/README.md

 * `npm run storybook`
 * Visit http://localhost:9001/

+default color schema for date-time-picker is md-blue in order to get different color theme proper css class should be assign to parent html element eg. .color-theme-md-red or .color-theme-md-cyan

 ## Getting Started
 #### Install dependencies
 Ensure packages are installed with correct version numbers by running: